-Some employers follow the The Personal Information Security Specification, (个人信息安全规范, GB/T 35273-2017) when collecting employee data.
+Some employers follow The Personal Information Security Specification, (个人信息安全规范, GB/T 35273-2020) when collecting employee data.
 The Specification includes suggested best practices for personal data controllers (business and individuals who process personal data), such as:

 - obtaining the employee’s consent to the collection/use/disclosure of their personal data;

-The Specification includes additional restrictions when processing sensitive personal information (ex. bank account numbers, personal health information, biometric data, personal identification numbers, network identification information, personal phone numbers, marriage history, religious beliefs, sexual orientation, undisclosed criminal records, geographical location, internet browsing history, etc.) When processing sensitive personal information, employers should obtain express consent from employees and job applicants.
+The Specification includes additional restrictions when processing sensitive personal information (ex. bank account numbers, personal health information, biometric data, personal identification numbers, network identification information, personal phone numbers, marriage history, religious beliefs, sexual orientation, undisclosed criminal records, geographical location, internet browsing history, etc.) According to the 2020 Specification, HR data may be considered sensitive personal information because it often contains personal identification information and some health information.
+When processing sensitive personal information and personal biometric information, employers should obtain express consent from employees and job applicants.
 Express consent should be specific, clear, unambiguous and voluntarily given.

 Under the Specification, businesses do not have to obtain consent in certain cases, such as when:

-- related to a trial or criminal investigation;
+- related to a trial, criminal investigation, prosecution or execution of judgments;

 - directly related to public safety/public health/ public interests.